joseluisluri/cpctelera/README.md

 5. Return to the previous screen to find Developer options near the bottom
 6. Enable USB debugging

-Install the game on your phone:
+Install the game on your phone via USB:

 ```
 $ adb install -r game.apk